ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 optimize_dump
-  Whether to optimize the database dump operation without locking the input RACF database.
+  Whether to skip locking the RACF database during the dump operation to optimize performance.

   This option is only applicable when :emphasis:`operation=purge`.